gast04/gast04.github.io/_posts/2020-02-07-Generate-r2wars-bots.md

 ___
 # Approach Two

 I removed the crossing between bots, and only applied random instruction change in the mutation phase.
 The final bot I got had a damage score of 2549.
 Even stronger than the previous one.
+In the competition it placed slightly worse than the previous bot.

 ___
 # Conclusion